rowanmoul/ArchSecureDualBoot/README.md

 - `-not -name "*.sig"` specifies files ending in `.sig` should NOT be returned.
   - This ensures that if we run this more than once it overwrites the signature files rather than signing them as well (e.g. `filename.sig.sig`)
   - Since we have grouped all the preceding clauses, this will apply to all of them.
-- `-exec gpg --homedir /root/bootkeys/.gnupg --detach-sign --yes {} \;` tells `find` to execute this command on every result.
+- `-exec gpg --homedir /root/bootkeys/gnupg --detach-sign --yes {} \;` tells `find` to execute this command on every result.
 Details below.

 `gpg`:

-- `--homedir /root/bootkeys/.gnupg` specifies our non-standard home directory.
+- `--homedir /root/bootkeys/gnupg` specifies our non-standard home directory.
 - `--detach-sign` specifies that gpg should put the signature in a separate file.
 - `--yes` specifies that gpg should assume "yes" for most questions.
   - This saves you from having to answer 100 "signature already exists, do you want to replace it?" questions when running this more than once.
 - `{}` will be replaced with a the current `find` result, and tell gpg to sign that file as it loops over all the results.
 - `\;` an escaped `;` tells `find` that this is the end of the exec command.

 You will be prompted for your gpg keyring passphrase once, after which it will be saved by `gpg-agent` for about 10 minutes by default.
-This command might take a couple of minutes to complete depending on how fast your CPU is, as there are quite a few files in the grub directory to sign.
-When running this multiple times we are simply overwriting all of the signatures with new ones as we don't know which files may have been changed by an update, and checking each one before re-signing would take significantly longer for no real benefit.
+This command might take a while to complete depending on how fast your CPU is, as there are quite a few files in the grub directory to sign.
+It took nearly 10 minutes on an i5-6200U using a rsa3072 key, which is the default key size in `gnupg 2.2.27`.
+If it takes longer than you want you could always back up a couple steps and generate a new rsa2048 key, which should be able to process faster.
+When running this multiple times we are simply overwriting all of the signatures with new ones as we don't know which files may have been changed by an update, and checking each one before re-signing would take significantly longer than just re-signing everything.

 # Automating Everything